He tomonga ikiiki matatika puta noa i Tāmaki Makaurau

-Auckland's growth is forecast to create major challenges in getting to and from work.
-For many people, work will be a long distance away from home, meaning a long commute.
+Auckland's growth is forecast to create major challenges in getting around, especially commuting to and from work.

 What this means

 Without major intervention, the way Auckland is expected to grow means many people (particularly those living in outer suburbs and rural areas may need to travel further to reach their jobs.
 This will put additional pressure on our transport networks and ultimately limit or reduce the number of jobs that can be reached within a reasonable commute time.

 Improving access to employment is a key way to:

 - lift people out of poverty.

 Transport inequities have the potential to create and exacerbate broader inequities in society, so it is important that the transport system adequately meets the needs of all Aucklanders regardless of age, ability or financial means.

 Addressing this challenge will need to be an ongoing focus of transport and growth planning in Auckland.